Home Setting up Docker Secrets with GitLab

 Great job!!

-You make sure to keep a password out of your working enviornment.
+You made sure to keep a password out of your working enviornment.
 Well done.

 This post is licensed under CC BY 4.0 by the author.